ragavkumarv/turtle-command/README.md

 obstacle, movement is not possible.

 ## Solution
-The main logic are files:
+The main logic are in files:
 src/turtle-grid/movement.ts
 src/turtle-grid/obstacle.ts
 src/turtle-grid/position-checker